j-mnr/gophergo.dev/content/basics/20-defer.md

 func indianaJones(s *string) { *s = "Bag of sand" }

-// DeferRecoverPanic shows how to recover from a panic by using a `defer`
+// RecoverPanic shows how to recover from a panic by using a `defer`
-// statement and the `recover` keyword that will be covered in the next lesson. func DeferRecoverPanic(calmdown bool) {
+// statement and the `recover` keyword that will be covered in the next lesson. func RecoverPanic(calmdown bool) {
 	if calmdown {
 		defer recuperate()
 	}